 This post may contain affiliate links, meaning I receive a small commission if you purchase through my links, at no additional cost to you.
 Please read my Disclosure for more info.

 Buying a Gift Formula

 I use a simple formula when I need to buy someone a gift to make sure it’ll be something they love and treasure for a long time.
-If you ask yourself three questions, and then brainstorm for just a little bit, you can create your own buying-a-gift formula too.
-I’ve made a FREE Thoughtful Gift Worksheet to help you organize your brainstorming lists too!
+If you ask yourself three questions, and then brainstorm for just a little bit, you can create your own list of perfect gifts too!
+I’ve made a FREE Thoughtful Gift Worksheet to help you organize your brainstorming lists.
 Just fill out the form below to download your FREE copy.